 Amanda has been assisting with Sunday School for 5 years.
 She has also taught Vacation Bible School and AWANAS.
 Amanda's passion is for helping kids find and grow their faith in God.

-Ann serves as Outreach Director, helping our church body extend beyond itself to meaningfully connect with neighbors, strengthen our community and engage the next generations.
+Ann serves as Outreach Director, helping our church body extend beyond itself to meaningfully connect with neighbors, our community and engage the next generations.

 Ann and her husband Alex have two stellar kids, Victoria & Timothy.
 Ann says the best part of her job is meeting newcomers to Desert Spring and helping them make connections with others in our wonderful church.

 "Gloria Dei vivens homo."
 The glory of God is a human being fully alive. – St. Irenaeus

 Voltaire Verzosa, pianist/countertenor, received his Bachelor of Music in Piano Performance degree from the University of Montana and his Master of Music in Voice Performance degree from the University of Colorado.
 He pursued further studies in piano at the Eastman School of Music and at the Dorothy Taubman Piano Institute.

 Voltairehas performed Internationally for many years.
 Currently, he holds the post of Principal Pianist for the Las Vegas Philharmonic.